project-oak/oak/oak_functions/examples/weather_lookup/README.md

 weather at that location, by looking it up in a lookup data set that is periodically refreshed from an external source.

+## Lookup data format

+The lookup data is composed of the individual locations for which weather data is available, plus a special index entry.

+For each weather location, the corresponding entry has an 8-byte key obtained by concatenating the latitude and longitude, respectively, in millidegrees, each serialized as an 4-byte big endian signed integer and then concatenated together.

+For instance, the key for the location corresponding to coordinates `(14.12°, -19.88°)` is the byte sequence
+`[0x00, 0x00, 0x37, 0x28, 0xFF, 0xFF, 0xF8, 0x3C]`:

+`[0x00, 0x00, 0x37, 0x28] -> 0x00003728 -> 14120m° -> 14.120°`
+`[0xFF, 0xFF, 0xB2, 0x58] -> 0xFFFFB258 -> -19880m° -> -19.880°`

+Additionally, the index entry is stored under the special key with value `index` (encoded as a UTF-8 string), and contains as value all the keys of the other entries, concatenated next to each other.

+The Wasm logic of the lookup module first loads the special `index` entry and parses the keys by splitting the value in 8-bytes chunks, and each chunk further in two 4-bytes chunks, then transforms them into latitude and longitude pairs, and finds the nearest entry by computing the distance between each location and the location from the client request, by linearly scanning the list of keys from the index.
+Once the key of the nearest location is found, the module then performs an additional lookup with that specific key and returns the corresponding value to the client.

 ## Running manually

 To build and run this example manually follow these steps: